How To Get Over a Breakup?

 How to get over a breakup - self improvement

-Start Writing in diary
+Start writing a diary

 Writing can be a very therapeutic way to get your thoughts out, without pestering your friends.
 Whenever there’s something on your mind write down the answers to the following questions: